adore/daylight/doc/usage.md

     posts.size #=> 10
   ````

-And you can `offset` which records to be returned:
+And you can `offset` which resources to be returned:

   ````ruby
     posts = API::Post.all